JerAguilon/jeraguilon.github.io/src/articles/markdown/sales_prediction_a_deep_learning_approach.md

 ---

-...Into data that looks like:
+...Into data that looks like this (many columns omitted for brevity):

 <table class="dataframe">
   <thead>